| Design, Innovation,

 to protect.
 White reflects the heating sun rays.
 No exceptions are

+made on this.
+All Tuff-Lites are white, inside and out.
 4) Elastic bungee latches.
 What's up with that?
 At first, we

 tried a regular metal latch on our bass cases.
 They looked so much